 Some of SOC 2 Compliance benefits

 Compliance reporting, regulatory oversight, and internal risk management can’t happen without a SOC 2 audit.
-Any client can ask for a SOC 2 audit, which requires more information and assurance about the service provider’s controls.
+Any client can request a SOC 2 audit, which requires more information and assurance about the service provider’s controls.

 Compliance with SOC 2 standards ensures the following: